Westmount places

 – Gov.UK, Past Prime Ministers

-Today, there are many exceptions to these rules; however, many streets and avenues, for historical reasons, retain their original descriptions.
+Today, there are many exceptions to these rules; however, many streets and avenues, due to historical reasons, retain their original names.

-One example is Melbourne Avenue, a short street running westerly between Metcalfe and Melville Avenues.
+One example is Melbourne Avenue, a short street running west between Metcalfe and Melville Avenues.
 A quiet street lined with houses appearing today as they did over a century ago.

-Interestingly the street was originally owned by a private company that attempted, on two different occasions, to cede their rights to the Town of Cote St Antoine.
+Interestingly, the street was originally owned by a private company that attempted, on two separate occasions, to cede its rights to the Town of Côte Saint-Antoine.

 “Read letter from Mr. J Stevenson Brown dated 8th May stating that the company he represents are willing to hand over Melbourne and Springfield Avenues free.
-The Council after consideration of the proposal they regret that in the meantime they cannot take over the streets and instruct the Secretary to write to Mr. Brown accordingly.”
+The Council, after consideration of the proposal, regrets that in the meantime they cannot take over the streets and instruct the Secretary to write to Mr. Brown accordingly.”

 “That the Mayor and Secretary-Treasurer be and they are hereby authorized to sign a deed of unconditional cession of both Springfield and Melbourne Avenues.”

-At this point, one can see that the story is far from “gripping”.
+At this point, it is clear that the story lacks gripping qualities.
 However, as we shall see, the story of Melbourne Avenue takes an interesting turn as we become acquainted with William Lamb.
 As the name suggests, the street’s name honours William Lamb, 2nd Viscount Melbourne, whose political career was embroiled in one of Britain’s most notorious scandals when his wife, Lady Caroline Ponsonby-Lamb, had a pubic affair with the poet Lord Byron.

 In 1812, Caroline read Lord Byron’s Childe Harold’s Pilgrimage and declared: “If he was as ugly as Aesop, I must know him.”
 On meeting Byron that summer, she famously noted in her diary that he was “mad, bad and dangerous to know”.
-They began an affair, which lasted until 1813, but even after it finished Lady Caroline’s obsession with the poet continued.
-She published a novel, Glenarvon, in 1816 containing obvious portraits of herself, her husband, Byron and many others.
+They began an affair, which lasted until 1813, but even after it finished, Lady Caroline’s obsession with the poet continued.
+In 1816, she published a novel, Glenarvon, which contained obvious portraits of herself, her husband, Byron, and many others.

 Lord Melbourne was appointed Prime Minister by King William IV and served in that role from 1833-1870 – except for a five-month period in 1834 when Sir Peel was in office.